typesense/typesense-website/docs-site/content/0.23.0/api/README.md

 1. Trigger a snapshot to [create a backup](cluster-operations.md#create-snapshot-for-backups) of your data on the leader node.
 2. On any follower, stop Typesense and replace the binary via the tar package or via the DEB/RPM installer.
-3. Start Typesense server back again and wait for node to rejoin the cluster as a follower and catch-up.
+3. Start Typesense server back again and wait for node to rejoin the cluster as a follower and catch-up (`/health` should return healthy).
 4. Repeat steps 2 and 3 for the other _followers_, leaving the leader node alone for now.
 5. Once all the followers have been upgraded to v{{ $page.typesenseVersion }}, stop Typesense on the leader.
 6. The other nodes will elect a new leader and keep working.